 Why Every Startup Should Pair Program

-Instead, software development culture is really about a set of behaviors and interactions that take place within all aspects of the software development team, which impact how decisions are made, who is involved in those decisions, and which decisions enforce accountability to the business-side of the operation.
+Software development culture is really about a set of behaviors and interactions — how decisions are made, who is involved, and which decisions enforce accountability on the business side of the operation.

 It is the ultimate manifestation of a company’s day-to-day culture and teamwork.

 For companies to build and maintain a durable software development culture, we must first define what “teamwork” means.
 In the eyes of Hieatt, “teamwork” as a concept in software development is decades behind despite all the platitudes surrounding team culture.

 The reality is that in the world of software and startups the rockstar mentality is still rewarded and encouraged — where folks work all night, and contributions are not balanced across teams.
 Furthermore, technical startups are generally afraid of management and imposing structures on teams too early, even if teams aren’t working well together to ship things on time.
 To consider pair programming, then, one needs to also first rethink what teamwork means for their company.